cvs-health/android-view-accessibility-techniques/doc/componenttypes/AutofillInputFields.md

 # Autofill Input Fields
 Whenever possible, supply known data values to input fields to reduce redundant data entry.
-This is done in support of the WCAG 2 [Success Criterion 1.3.5 Identify Input Purpose](https://www.w3.org/TR/WCAG21/#identify-input-purpose) and the (forthcoming) WCAG 2.2 [Success Criterion 3.3.7 Redundant Entry](https://w3c.github.io/wcag/guidelines/22/#redundant-entry).
+This is done in support of the WCAG 2 [Success Criterion 1.3.5 Identify Input Purpose](https://www.w3.org/TR/WCAG21/#identify-input-purpose) and the WCAG 2.2 [Success Criterion 3.3.7 Redundant Entry](https://www.w3.org/TR/WCAG22/#redundant-entry).

 Two approaches to auto-filling input field values are to provide hints to an Autofill Service and to supply known application data.